-Giving your dog Codeine, either tablets or syrup, comes with several risks.
-Never provide this powerful pain killer without consulting with your veterinarian first.
+Never provide this powerful pain killer to your dog without first consulting with your vet.

 Uses Other than Pain

-Codeine is also commonly provided to pets as a cough suppressant or antitussive as well as a fix for doggie diarrhea.
+Codeine is also a cough suppressant or antitussive as well as a fix for doggie diarrhea.

 Codeine Dosing Dogs

-Do not exceed 1mg for every 1 pound of your dog’s body weight, every 6-8 hours – unless your veterinarian specifically advises you otherwise.
+Do not exceed 1mg for every 1 pound of the dog’s body weight, every 6-8 hours (unless a vet specifically advises otherwise).

 Note: Drug cocktails containing Codeine require even more detailed instructions for safety’s sake.

-What’s more, a physical dependency is another downside for Codeine use.
-Find out if your dog really does need it.
+Find out if your dog really needs it.
 After all, this is basically Morphine we are taking about!